-The Hospital for Special Surgery (HSS) T32 Program provides trainees with the basic science education and research skills necessary for a successful career in academic orthopaedics.
+The Ruth L. Kirschtein National Research Service Award Institutional Research Training Program (T32) provides trainees with the basic science education and research skills necessary for a successful career in academic orthopaedics.
 The program is an interface between basic research and clinical orthopaedics with emphasis on interdisciplinary approaches to clinically relevant research problems.
-The faculty includes clinician scientists who treat patients and conduct research, and scientists who contribute to patient care through translational research.
+The research faculty includes clinician scientists who treat patients and conduct research, and scientists who contribute to patient care through translational research.
 The result is a diverse program providing appropriate role models and research opportunities with direct clinical application in orthopaedic and musculoskeletal medicine.

 In addition to training conducted at HSS, trainees benefit from the close collaboration with Weill Cornell Medical College and the NIH-funded Clinical and Translational Science Center (CTSC), as well as the Cornell University School of Engineering and the Cornell-HSS Program in Biomechanical Engineering.
 The CTSC provides considerable opportunities to trainees through formal coursework, seminars and symposia, and access to other CTSC partnering institutions in New York City.
 The Cornell-HSS Program provides trainees the ability to use educational, training, and research resources at the main campus in Ithaca, along with the opportunity to interact with students and faculty in disciplines related to musculoskeletal research.

 Our T32 trainees have gone on to postdoctoral/faculty positions at: